swiftly-solution/swiftly_skins/README.md

 ```
 (!)
 Don't forget to replace the `...` with the actual values !!

+4. Install the [Latest release of the Website](https://github.com/swiftly-solution/swiftly_skins_web/releases/latest) so that you can change your skins.

 ### Configuring the plugin 🧐

 * After installing the plugin, you need to change the prefix from `addons/swiftly/configs/plugins` (optional) and if you want, you can change the messages from `addons/swiftly/translations`.